vitobotta/hetzner-k3s/README.md

 I set `load-balancer.hetzner.cloud/hostname` to a valid hostname that I configure (after creating the load balancer) with the IP of the load balancer; I use this together with the annotation `load-balancer.hetzner.cloud/uses-proxyprotocol: 'true'` to enable the proxy protocol.
 Reason: I enable the proxy protocol on the load balancers so that my ingress controller and applications can "see" the real IP address of the client.
 However when this is enabled, there is a problem where [cert-manager](https://cert-manager.io/docs/) fails http01 challenges; you can find an explanation of why [here](https://github.com/compumike/hairpin-proxy) but the easy fix provided by some providers - including Hetzner - is to configure the load balancer so that it uses a hostname instead of an IP.
 Again, read the explanation for the reason but if you care about seeing the actual IP of the client then I recommend you use these two annotations.

-The annotation `load-balancer.hetzner.cloud/use-private-ip: "true"` ensures that the communication between the load balancer and the nodes happens through the private network, so we don't have to open any ports on the nodes (other than the port 6443 for the Kubernetes API server).
+The annotation `load-balancer.hetzner.cloud/use-private-ip: "true"` ensures that the communication between the load balancer and the nodes happens through the private network, so we don't have to open any ports in the filrewall for the nodes (other than the port 6443 for the Kubernetes API server).

 The other annotations should be self explanatory.
 You can find a list of the available annotations [here](https://pkg.go.dev/github.com/hetznercloud/hcloud-cloud-controller-manager/internal/annotation).